velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 "Would you like some privacy," Safris asks quietly, stopping by the door and turning to face her, but keeping one hand on her shoulder, "or would you like help getting dressed again?"

-Cassil takes a deep, shuddering breath, struggling to regain her composure.
+Cassil takes a shuddering breath, struggling to regain her composure.
 There's a growing, burning sense of need spreading through her body, a manic longing for… touch and catharsis that she's having trouble keeping down.
 "Answer me something?" she manages.

 Safris grins.
 "If it's not a state secret."

-"Are you all talk," Cassil murmurs, stepping closer, gazing up into her eyes, "or are you actually going to make good on all that flirting?"
+"Are you all talk," Cassil demands, stepping closer, gazing up into her eyes, "or are you actually going to make good on all that flirting?"

 Safris giggles, and reaches out to pull the door shut.
 Cassil takes a sharp breath; the  room seems to darken and close in around them.
 "What ever do you mean, *comrade?"* the officer says softly, taking Cassil's neck in her hand and smirking at the shiver that runs through the girl's naked body.